seananderson/fish600/retro/manuscript.md

-% Lessons learned from a large-scale stock assessment simulation study
+% Looking in the rear-view mirror: Reflections on bias and retrospective patterns from a fisheries stock assessment simulation study
-% Athol R. Whitten; Author2; Author3; Etc.
+% Felipe Hurtado Ferro; Author2; Author3; Etc.
 %

 # Introduction

+# References